aneldev/dynadux/README.md

 type TDynaduxDispatch<TPayload = any> = <TPayload>(action: string, payload?: TPayload) => void;
 ```

-The dispatcher is a simple method that with 2 arguments.
+The dispatcher is a simple method with 2 arguments.

-- 1st is request, the action, where is a string
+- 1st (required), the action, where is a string
-- 2nd is the payload, optional, would be anything, string, number, object, null.
+- 2nd (optional) is the payload, could be anything, a string, a number, an object, null.

 ### Example

 ```
+store.dispatch(‘login-user’, {loginName: ‘info@example.com’, psw:’123@456’})
 store.dispatch(action.USER_LOGIN, userInfo);
 store.dispatch(action.USER_LOGOFF);
 ```